Winter Allergies and Health Issues in Dogs

 Smaller dogs and the cold

-As a general rule, small dogs, particularly short-haired breeds, and puppies are more likely to feel the effects of colder temperatures, so it is better to limit the time they spend outside.
+As a general rule, small dogs, particularly short-haired breeds and puppies, are more likely to feel the effects of colder temperatures, so limiting the time they spend outside is better.
 A coat will also benefit short-haired breeds.
 Puppies playing in their first snow look adorable, but they can easily become hypothermic very quickly.
-And keep an eye on the long-haired breeds; snow and ice can become impacted and lead to matted fur and ice-packed paws, lowering the dog’s temperature leading to hypothermia or even ice burns on the skin.
-An excellent way to prevent damage caused by packed ice is to keep the fur-trimmed, especially on the feet between the toes.
-Various products are available that are designed to protect your dog’s feet in the winter months, including dog boots and balms or waxes, so it may be worth checking these out.
-But the best protection for your dog’s feet and fur is to take him out for shorter walks throughout the winter months.
+And keep an eye on the long-haired breeds; snow and ice can become impacted and lead to matted fur and ice-packed paws, lowering the dog’s temperature and leading to hypothermia or even ice burns on the skin.
+An excellent way to prevent damage caused by packed ice is to keep the fur trimmed, especially on the feet between the toes.
+Various products are designed to protect your dog’s feet in the winter months, including dog boots and balms or waxes, so it may be worth checking these out.
+But the best protection for your dog’s feet and fur is taking him out for shorter walks throughout the winter.

-Watch out for anti-freeze, which is often spilled from vehicle radiators onto the ground.
-This can contain a substance that is attractive to animals, and they may be tempted to lick it, but -anti-freeze is highly toxic and can result in the death of the animal.
+Watch out for anti-freeze, which often spills vehicle radiators onto the ground.
+This can contain a substance attractive to animals, and they may be tempted to lick it, but -anti-freeze is highly toxic and can result in the animal’s death.

 Allergies often rise in the coldest months and can be made worse when we turn up the heating.
-Increased indoor temperatures and the lower circulation of fresh air can increase mould spores, aggravating breathing and dry skin conditions like eczema.
+Increased indoor temperatures and lower fresh air circulation can increase mould spores, aggravating breathing and dry skin conditions like eczema.
 Watch out for the symptoms of winter allergies; these could include hair loss and redness of the skin, itching and scratching, or a bad smell from the affected areas.
-Various treatments are available to buy to relieve your dog’s allergies, but a very severe reaction could require veterinary treatment.
+To relieve your dog’s allergies, various treatments are available to buy, but a severe reaction could require veterinary treatment.

-All in all, if you’re at all worried about your dog’s health this winter, take them to the vets for a winter check-up to make sure everything is ok.
+If you’re at all worried about your dog’s health this winter, take them to the vets for a winter check-up to ensure everything is ok.